HumanSignal/label-studio/docs/source/guide/prompts_draft.md

 1. Select your base model.
 For a description of all OpenAI models, see [OpenAI's models overview](https://platform.openai.com/docs/models/models-overview).
 2. In the **Prompt** field, enter your prompt.
 Keep in mind the following:
     * You must include the text class.
 (In the demo below, this is the `review` class.)
 Click the text class name to insert it into the prompt.
-    * Although not strictly required, you should provide definitions for each class.
+    * Although not strictly required, you should provide definitions for each class to ensure prediction accuracy and to help [add context](#Add-context).
+3. Select your baseline:
+   * **All Project Tasks** - Generate predictions for all tasks in the project.
+Depending on the size of your project, this might take some time to process.
+This does not generate an accuracy score for the prompt.

+        See the [Bootstrapping projects with prompts](prompts_overview#Bootstrapping-projects-with-Prompts) use case.
+   * **Sample Tasks** - Generate predictions for the first 20 tasks in the project.
+This does not generate an accuracy score for the prompt.

+        See the [Bootstrapping projects with prompts](prompts_overview#Bootstrapping-projects-with-Prompts) use case.
+   * **Ground Truths** - Generate predictions and a prompt accuracy score for all tasks with ground truth annotations.
+This option is only available if your project has ground truth annotations.

+        See the [Auto-labeling with Prompts](prompts_overview#Auto-labeling-with-Prompts) use case and the [Prompt evaluation and fine-tuning](prompts_overview#Prompt-evaluation-and-fine-tuning).
-3. Click **Save**.
+4. Click **Save**.
-4. Click **Evaluate**.
+5. Click **Evaluate**.

 !!! note
-    When you click **Evaluate**, you will create predictions for each ground truth task.
-When you return to the project, you will see this reflected in the project.
+    When you click **Evaluate**, you will create predictions for each task in the baseline you selected task.
+When you return to the project, you will see this reflected in your tasks.
 You can see how many predictions a task has using the **Predictions** column in the Data Manager.

 <br><br>
 <video src="../images/prompts/prompts.mp4" controls="controls" style="max-width: 800px;" class="gif-border" />

 ## Drafting effective prompts

+For a comprehensive guide to drafting prompts, see [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ### Text placement